lcbc-epfl/comp_chem_py/README.rst

 If you use this library in a program or publication, please add the following reference:

-* comp_chem_py, a python library for computational chemistry, Pablo Baudin, ́École Polytechnique Fédérale de Lausanne.
+* comp_chem_py, a python library for computational chemistry, Pablo Baudin, École Polytechnique Fédérale de Lausanne.

 Set up and installation
 =======================